wrightmat/wrightmat.github.io/obsidian/dnd/characters/Delirium.md

 As her name suggests, Delirium is scatterbrained and easily distracted; she often forgets the thread of her conversations and comes out with offbeat and seemingly inconsequential observations.

-Delirium often has a playful attitude, regarding some events with ecstatic joy, such as being held above the ground by the Wyvern, to Destiny splitting into multiple incarnations before her.
-Delirium is also quick to respond angrily to rudeness, leading her to occasionally punish people without mercy; usually with a form of madness.
+Delirium often has a playful attitude, regarding some events with ecstatic joy.
+She is also quick to respond angrily to rudeness, leading her to occasionally punish people without mercy; usually with a form of madness.

 **Quotes**:
 - "Have you ever spent days and days making up flavors of ice cream that no one's ever eaten before?
 Like chicken and telephone ice cream?...
 Green mouse ice cream was the worst.
 I didn't like that at all.”